 - A Kong is a rubber toy you can stuff with yummy things in and they are made so your dog has to work a little harder to get.
 A small amount of peanut butter can be used in the Kong and it lasts even longer if you freeze it.
 Important to note: you can use a frozen peanut butter Kong to work on crate training!

-- Any kind of treat dispensing puzzle toy can be incredible beneficial for you puppy, Premier.com offers fun harder to solve puzzles, like the Squirrel Dude, Twist n’ Treat, and the Barnacle – the Tricky Treat Ball is another favorite!
+- Any kind of treat dispensing puzzle toy can be incredible beneficial for you puppy, Premier.com offers fun harder to solve puzzles, like the Squirrel Dude, Twist n’ Treat, and the Barnacle.

-- Extra credit if you feed one of your puppies entire meals (breakfast, dinner) in the toy to help increase their mental stimulation and tire them out!
+- Extra credit if you feed one of your puppies entire meal (breakfast, dinner) in the toy to help increase their mental stimulation and tire them out!

 Long lasting chew toys (Antlers / Nylabones / Bully sticks)